-Our green recovery submission related to specific changes we wanted to make to the plans for our Hampton Loade works.
+Our green recovery submission related to specific changes we wanted to make to the plans for Hampton Loade.

-Instead of our plans to install new RGFs and clarifiers at the works over a ten-year period, we decided to pursue an innovative ceramic membrane-based solution called CeraMac[®].
+Instead of our plans to install new RGFs and clarifiers at the works over a ten-year period, we decided to pursue an innovative ceramic membrane-based filtration system called CeraMac®.